 Undergraduate students: The SAP review will be conducted annually at the designated progression point which coincides with the timing of departmental Board of Examiners.
 Any student who does not meet the SAP standards at that point will lose federal loan eligibility.

-Postgraduate students: SAP will be evaluated at the end of each term for taught students (i.e. four times per academic year) and at the mid-point and end point of the academic year for research students.
+Postgraduate students: SAP will be evaluated at the end of each term for taught students (i.e. three times per academic year) and at the mid-point and end point of the academic year for research students.
 Shortly before the end of each payment period the University will liaise with your Personal Tutor/Supervisor/Director of Studies to confirm that your progress to date is anticipated to be sufficient for you to obtain a pass when you undertake your assessments.

 Satisfactory Academic Progress (SAP) is assessed as follows: